CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 The Excel document (.xlsx) is the working file of the team members' analysis of the selected projects.
 The PowerPoint document (.pptx) is the summary and visual of the team members' project.

+The Questions file is specific to the "CardioGoodFitness" dataset deep dive.

 The License document states that the products and outputs of the Case Studies Project are freely available to the public.

 ---